vguleaev/Angular-Material-Autocomplete/README.md

 # Angular Material Autocompelte
-This is wrapper for standard [mat-autocomplete](https://material.angular.io/components/autocomplete/overview) that extends traditional behavior with new functional such as form control binding, fetch from API service or data array, prefetch items on init, loading animation, templates render for suggestions.
+This is wrapper for standard [mat-autocomplete](https://material.angular.io/components/autocomplete/overview) that simplify developpment with autocomplete inputs.
+It extends traditional behavior with new functional such as form control binding, fetch from API service or data array, prefetch items on init, loading animation, templates render for suggestions.

 See the [demo here.](https://vguleaev.github.io/DynamicAutocomplete/)